AlephVenXm/Main/NN-QA.md

 Do not forget to change shape of input and output then...

-Also if you know how GPT works even than me: add attention and embedding layers to mdl
+Also if you know how GPT works better than me: add attention and embedding layers to mdl

 >> Link: https://colab.research.google.com/drive/1DjrMpJfaNuqOcqGRS75bI2OHkRGBhT6r?usp=sharing